 4.The Wilds (Zanesville, Ohio).
 Dedicated more to conservation and education than it is to providing an up-close animal encounter, the Wilds is still cool enough to make the #4 spot on this list.
 Situated on 9,000 cares of reclaimed coal mine land, the Wilds is home to dozens of non-native and hundreds of native species who live naturally, as if out in the wild.
 The Wilds is the largest wildlife conservation center for endangered species in North America – a pretty impressive pedigree.
 We haven’t taken Zoe yet because at times you’ll see animals quite close-up, while at other times you’ll only see them in the distance, so I’m afraid right now she’d find it a bit boring.
 Once she’s a bit older and can appreciate the conservation and educational message, I’m sure we’ll become regulars again at the Wilds.

 2. The Farm at Walnut Creek (Sugarcreek, Ohio in Amish country).
-In recent years, we’ve become big fans of another nearby Amish animal encounter – the Farm at Walnut Creek.
-You honestly can’t go wrong with either farm park, but Walnut Creek has one clear advantage over Rolling Ridge: a herd of beautiful giraffes you can touch and hand-feed.
+In recent years, we’ve become big fans of another Amish animal encounter – the Farm at Walnut Creek.
+Walnut Creek even has a herd of beautiful giraffes you can touch and hand-feed.
 This is a truly breathtaking experience, and one they save for the very end of the horse-drawn tour, so be sure to save some feed in your buckets for the tallest critters you’ll ever have the pleasure of feeding!
 We also love the lemur island at Walnut Creek, where we were delighted to see several baby lemurs leaping and jumping last summer.
 There are scenic acres and hilly, partially shaded areas for picnicking if you choose to bring lunch along.